-These offsets are specifically provided in the Design Standards.
-See also Section 7.1.2 for offsets to barriers.
+\ These offsets are specifically provided in the Design Standards.
+For additional information on offsets to barriers see Section 7.1.2.

-NCHRP Report 537 titled "Recommended Guidelines for Curb and Curb-Barrier Installations" provides acceptable placement of curb-guardrail combinations as a function of the lateral offset from the guardrail and the operating speed of the roadway.
-The application of these guidelines for use on FDOT roadways is contained in the design chart shown in Figure 4.3.1.
+NCHRP Report 537 titled "Recommended Guidelines for Curb and Curb-Barrier Installations" provides acceptable placement of curb-guardrail combinations relative to the operating speed of the roadway and as a function of the lateral offset from the face of curb to the face of guardrail.
+The use of these guidelines on FDOT roadways is contained in the design chart shown in Figure 4.3.1.

-As shown in the design chart, there is a region between 0 and 8.2 ft behind the face of the curb where guardrail should not be located.
+Within the design chart, there is a region between 0 and 8.2 ft (2.5 m) behind the face of the curb where guardrail should not be located.
 For the general case of vehicles leaving the roadway with a broad range of speeds and angles, the bumper is likely to be too high for acceptable guardrail performance in this region.
-In addition, higher speeds create more suspension system disturbance and; therefore, require more time and distance for the bumper to return to the correct position.
+In addition, higher speeds create more suspension system disturbance and, therefore, require more time and distance for the bumper to return to the correct position.

 The standard single W-beam guardrail installation (Design Standards, Index 400) was tested in this study.
-Other rails and barrier types (thrie-beam, vertical face barrier wall, etc.) were not tested, however may be considered in areas where the W-beam is not considered acceptable.
+Other rails and barrier types (thrie-beam, vertical face barrier wall, etc.) were not tested, yet may be evaluated in areas where the W-beam is not acceptable.